Jane Eyre

 Inspiration

-The musical, Jane Eyre, is adapted from Charlotte Bronte's novel of the same name.
+The musical, Jane Eyre, is adapted from Charlotte Brontë's novel of the same name.
 The novel was published in 1847 in London.
-It was originally published under the title Jane Eyre: An Autobiography.
+It was originally published under the title, Jane Eyre: An Autobiography.
 Many popular musicals are based on literary source material.

 Productions

 Jane Eyre had its first workshop in 1995 at the Manhattan Theatre Club in New York, NY.
 Another workshop production followed in 1996 at Theatre Wichita in Kansas.
 While minor roles and the large ensemble of schoolgirls were cast locally, the directors brought in several principal actors from New York.
-The musical was well received, and a recording of this rendition allowed the creative team and their backers to slowly move the project towards an opening on Broadway.
+The musical was well received, and a recording of this rendition allowed the creative team and their backers to move the project slowly towards an opening on Broadway.

 In late 1997, Jane Eyre had its world premiere at the Royal Alexandra Theatre in Toronto, Canada.
-This was followed by a pre-Broadway try-out at the La Jolla Playhouse in San Diego, California from July 14, 1999 to August 29, 1999.
+This was followed by a pre-Broadway tryout at the La Jolla Playhouse in San Diego, California, from July 14, 1999, to August 29, 1999.
 In California, the creative team reduced the cast to 19 (from 30 in Toronto).

 Jane Eyre debuted on Broadway at the Brooks Atkinson Theatre on November 9, 2000.
 After 36 previews, the show opened on December 10, 2000.
-The production had directed by John Caird and Scott Schwartz, choreography by Jayne Paterson, set designs by John Napier, costumes by Andreane Neofitou, and lighting by Jules Fisher and Peggy Eisenhauer.
+The production had directed by John Caird and Scott Schwartz, choreography by Jayne Paterson, set designs by John Napier, costumes by Andreane Neofitou and lighting by Jules Fisher and Peggy Eisenhauer.
 It ran for 209 performances and closed on June 10, 2001.

 Cultural Influence